salmonumbrella/inline/README.md

 ## How to run this yourself

-You can hack on Inline code by running it locally and connecting it to the production API.
+You can hack on Inline macOS/iOS code (in `apple` directory) by running it locally and connecting it to the production API.

-### Add xcconfig

-1. Copy `Config.xcconfig.template` to `Config.xcconfig`
-2. Edit `Config.xcconfig` and make sure `USE_PRODUCTION_API` is set to `YES`
-3. Run from Xcode

 ### Contributing